-Donald Bates is Chair of Architectural Design in the Faculty of Architecture, Building & Planning at the University of Melbourne, Australia.
+Donald Bates is Chair of Architectural Design and Associate Dean (Engagement) in the Faculty of Architecture, Building & Planning at the University of Melbourne, Australia.

 He is also Director of LAB Architecture Studio, a firm of architects and urban designers based in Melbourne, Australia with offices in Shanghai and London.
 Its projects include Federation Square, a landmark civic center and cultural precinct in Melbourne.
 The firm has also produced numerous high-rise office and residential towers and retail developments, along with a number of large-scale master plans, including work in China on the new town of Xitaihu, and on Nanjing’s Xiaguan.